Scotland face England, Belgium & the Netherlands

 Last updated on .From the section Scotland

-Scotland will face Belgium, England and the Netherlands in their inaugural Women's Nations League campaign.
+Scotland will face Belgium, England and the Netherlands in the inaugural Women's Nations League campaign.

 Group A1 fixtures begin with two rounds in September, followed by two more in October and a further two in November/December.